 Tactical Suggestions for Using Grenadoes

 - Using a single action only has a 20% chance of failure occurring.
 Being a Dauntless personality type, this is an acceptable risk in my opinion.
 Especially, if it’s early in the game when you still have Fortune Points remaining.
-And if you are using lower-cost units like Pirates or melee weapon only Marins or Sea Dogs it hurts less.
+And if you are using lower-cost units like Pirates or melee weapons only Marins or Sea Dogs it hurts less.
 Late game you may want to use more caution.

 - Many people subconsciously like to throw grenades into the center of a unit to make sure you hit as many models as possible.
 That’s a “mental block” thing.
 In reality, you don’t have to have LOS on even a single model for it to affect the whole unit.
+You only have to get to the edge of the base of the nearest model for things to kick in.
+It’s not an AoE template, that’s for Smoke.

 - Because Grenadeos change the target unit’s Shoot Save to 9 you should target the enemies with the lowest Shoot Save to make them the most effective.